fly-apps/rate-limiter-demo/README.md

 container = 'echo'
 ```

-Normally you will not need to specify the container as `fly deploy` will first look for a container named `app`, and if none are found it will select the first app.
+Once again, you will not normally need to specify the container as `fly deploy` will first look for a container named `app`, and if none are found it will select the first app.
 In this case we want the image we build to replace the definition of the second app, named `echo`.

 We make one further change, we change the internal port to '8080' so that traffic will be routed to the http server: